Transform Your Home: A KonMari Journey to Calm Living

 Decluttering by Category: How the KonMari Method Works for a Family Home

-Over four focused days, we worked through clothes, books, games and toys, bedding and linen, kitchen items and paperwork.
-This wasn't random room-hopping - we followed the KonMari category order for a reason.
+Over four focused days, we worked through clothes, books, games, toys, bedding, linen, kitchen items, and paperwork.
+This wasn't random room-hopping; we followed the KonMari category order for a reason.

 The KonMari method moves through categories in a deliberate sequence: clothes, books, papers, komono (everyday items), and finally sentimental things.
 Starting with easier decisions builds confidence for the more emotional ones later on.